Craptout/radio_test/README.md

 Variables
 ---------
-Pr = Power recieved
+Pr = Power recieved \n
-Pt = Power transmitted
+Pt = Power transmitted \n
-Gt = Gain of transmitting antenna = tx_ant_gain
+Gt = Gain of transmitting antenna = tx_ant_gain \n
-Gr = Gain of receiving antenna = rx_ant_gain
+Gr = Gain of receiving antenna = rx_ant_gain \n
-d = separation between transmitting and receiving antennas Units for wavelength and distance must be the same.
-SI Units are used for calculations and converted for users where needed. dBi = decibles referenced to an isotropic raditor = dBd + 2.15 dBd = decibles referenced to a dipole antenna = dBi - 2.15 Aviation antennas are generally 0 dBd. wavelength = speed_of_light / frequency
+d = separation between transmitting and receiving antennas \n Units for wavelength and distance must be the same. \n SI Units are used for calculations and converted for users where needed. \n dBi = decibles referenced to an isotropic raditor = dBd + 2.15 \n dBd = decibles referenced to a dipole antenna = dBi - 2.15  \n Aviation antennas are generally 0 dBd. \n wavelength = speed_of_light / frequency \n

 License
 -------